YuUs01/programacion-1DAM/README.md

-In this repository, I will be uploading algorithms prompted in class both in Java and Python
+In this repository, I will be uploading algorithms proposed in class both in Java and Python